nuitrcs/pythonvisualization/PITCHME.md

 add something

 ---
-### Stack Overflow
+##### Stack Overflow Is Better At Programming Than Us

-The most valuable thing you can learn in this class is what things are called and how they are organized so that you can google *"site:stackoverflow.com matplotlib THING"*
+The most valuable thing you can learn in this class is what things are called and how they are organized so that you can google:
+ **"site:stackoverflow.com matplotlib THING"**

 ---